AckerlyXu/heima/articles/cloud-services/cloud-services-role-lifecycle-dotnet.md

 -   The [OnStart](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.windowsazure.serviceruntime.roleentrypoint.onstart.aspx) and [OnStop](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.windowsazure.serviceruntime.roleentrypoint.onstop.aspx) methods return a boolean value, so it is possible to return **false** from these methods.

      If your code returns **false**, the role process is abruptly terminated, without running any shutdown sequence you may have in place.
 In general, you should avoid returning **false** from the **OnStart** method.

 -   Any uncaught exception within an overload of a **RoleEntryPoint** method is treated as an unhandled exception.

      If an exception occurs within one of the lifecycle methods, Azure will raise the [UnhandledException](https://msdn.microsoft.com/zh-cn/library/system.appdomain.unhandledexception.aspx) event, and then the process is terminated.
 After your role has been taken offline, it will be restarted by Azure.
 When an unhandled exception occurs, the [Stopping](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.windowsazure.serviceruntime.roleenvironment.stopping.aspx) event is not raised, and the **OnStop** method is not called.

 If your role does not start, or is recycling between the initializing, busy, and stopping states, your code may be throwing an unhandled exception within one of the lifecycle events each time the role restarts.
 In this case, use the [UnhandledException](https://msdn.microsoft.com/zh-cn/library/system.appdomain.unhandledexception.aspx) event to determine the cause of the exception and handle it appropriately.
 Your role may also be returning from the [Run](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.windowsazure.serviceruntime.roleentrypoint.run.aspx) method, which causes the role to restart.
-For more information about deployment states, see [Common Issues Which Cause Roles to Recycle](/documentation/articles/cloud-services-troubleshoot-common-issues-which-cause-roles-recycle/).
+For more information about deployment states, see [Common Issues Which Cause Roles to Recycle](./cloud-services-troubleshoot-common-issues-which-cause-roles-recycle.md).

+> [!NOTE]
-> [AZURE.NOTE] If you are using the **Azure Tools for Microsoft Visual Studio** to develop your application, the role project templates automatically extend the **RoleEntryPoint** class for you, in the *WebRole.cs* and *WorkerRole.cs* files.
+> If you are using the **Azure Tools for Microsoft Visual Studio** to develop your application, the role project templates automatically extend the **RoleEntryPoint** class for you, in the *WebRole.cs* and *WorkerRole.cs* files.

 ## OnStart method

 The **OnStart** method is called when your role instance is brought online by Azure.
 While the OnStart code is executing, the role instance is marked as **Busy** and no external traffic will be directed to it by the load balancer.
-You can override this method to perform initialization work, such as implementing event handlers and starting [Azure Diagnostics](/documentation/articles/cloud-services-how-to-monitor/).
+You can override this method to perform initialization work, such as implementing event handlers and starting [Azure Diagnostics](./cloud-services-how-to-monitor.md).

 If **OnStart** returns **true**, the instance is successfully initialized and Azure calls the **RoleEntryPoint.Run** method.
 If **OnStart** returns **false**, the role terminates immediately, without executing any planned shutdown sequences.